adunis/globe-seekers-vault/notes/Linguaggi/Jotun.md

 ●

 Dwarven Inheritance: The dwarves, having learned from the giants, adapted Runic into their own tongue.
-While dwarven languages retained some of the primal resonance of Jotun, they evolved to become more precise, more structured, better suited to the dwarves' focus on craftsmanship and detail.
+While dwarven [[Languages]] retained some of the primal resonance of Jotun, they evolved to become more precise, more structured, better suited to the dwarves' focus on craftsmanship and detail.
 Traces of Jotun can still be seen in dwarven runes, symbols that hold power and meaning that echoes the giants' ancient might.